AiliSarre/2021-01-18-Tromsoe-online/index.md

 Edit the general explanatory paragraph below if you want to change the pitch.
 {% endcomment %}
+Learn OpenRefine: A power tool for cleaning messy spreadsheet data In this type-along workshop, we will cover how to use OpenRefine to clean up messy data that is in tabular format(such as spreadsheet or csv).
+OpenRefine is a powerful free and open-source tool you can use to quickly clean, transform, and export your data into a variety of formats.
+OpenRefine automatically tracks all changes you make to the raw data, so that the data processing is well documented.
+Many people comment that this tool saves them months of work.
+Read more about the tool here https://openrefine.org This workshop is intended for beginners who have not used OpenRefine before.
+We will teach you skills that are immediately useful, using lessons and datasets that allow you to quickly apply what you have learned to your own work.

 {% if site.carpentry == "swc" %}
 {% include swc/intro.html %}
 {% elsif site.carpentry == "dc" %}